varocketry/guitar-mastery-hub/public/lessons/lesson_039_minor_scale.md

 Master them, and you can convey any feeling through music.

-**See you in Lesson 40 - where we organize minor keys with key signatures!** ðŸŽ¸
+**See you in Lesson 40 - where we organize minor keys with key signatures!** 🎸

 ---

-## ðŸ“ TRACK YOUR PRACTICE
+## 📝 TRACK YOUR PRACTICE

 **Ready to log your practice session?**